143data/news-article/README.md

 ![The protagonist "Ofjoseph" played by Elizabeth Moss](junesucks.jpg)

-This is an exerpt from an article by Alexis Nedd published on [Mashable](https://mashable.com/article/handmaids-tale-black-women-deaths/)
+This is an excerpt from an article by Alexis Nedd published on [Mashable](https://mashable.com/article/handmaids-tale-black-women-deaths/)

+## Dystopia fiction
 Dystopian fiction is by definition a showcase of the worst case scenario.
 To write it, creators must take horrible realities and stretch them to their logical, if pessimistic, conclusion.
-In a lot of ways The Handmaid’s Tale does dystopia fairly well — it draws upon modern misogyny, extremist pseudo-Christian ideology, and observable human rights abuses and imagines a world where all of society is governed by those terms.
+In a lot of ways _The Handmaid’s Tale_ does dystopia fairly well — it draws upon modern misogyny, extremist pseudo-Christian ideology, and observable human rights abuses and imagines a world where all of society is governed by those terms.

+### The problem with writing a dystopia
 The problem with writing a dystopia is that worst case scenarios are subjective.
 Everyone’s nightmare looks different to the person standing next to them.
 Margaret Atwood, who wrote _The Handmaid’s Tale_ book even has a quote that speaks directly to this concept:
 “Men are afraid that women will laugh at them.
 Women are afraid that men will kill them.”

 _The Handmaid’s Tale_ on Hulu follows the worst case scenario for its protagonist June, a white woman from the Boston area.
 June is forced into sexual slavery as a Handmaid,